henry-jessica/Quiz/README.md

-# Quiz  - Software Development I
+# Quiz  - Software Development

 ### Throughout the second semester, I will update the quiz questions in this repository.